rakudo/rakudo.org/README.md

 perl module ```CSS::Sass```).
 Sass is not installed automatically using the cpanm command above.

-## Updating Live Site

-A cronjob runs [`update-rakudo.org.sh`](update-rakudo.org.sh) script every 5 minutes as well as after reboot.

-The script pulls changes from the repo and hot-restarts the web app.

-### Infrastructure Setup

-See [infrastructure docs](https://github.com/perl6/infrastructure-doc/blob/master/hosts/www.p6c.org.pod#rakudoorg) for details on how the site is setup on the current server.

-### Adding More URL Rewrites

-The site has a ton of URL rewrites in `/etc/apache2/sites-available/rakudo.org.conf` (copy is saved in the repo in [`apache.conf`](apache.conf)).
-Note that that file does NOT get automatically updated from the repo and needs to be edited manually.

-If you need to add a rewrite, note that `Proxy` stuff takes precedence over `Redirect` directives.
-You need to ensure the `Proxy` stuff doesn't proxy the stuff you want to redirect (there's already a `ProxyPassMatch` regex in the file; just add more stuff to it)

 ### Debug Aid

 Some areas of the site are platform-specific (e.g. showing a download